telvarost/MiscTweaks-StationAPI/README.md

 * Disable ghast explosions causing fire
 * Disable lightning strikes causing fire

-### Interactive Block Changes
-* Allow chests to be opened even when a solid block is above them
-* Allow editing signs with a feather (feather is consumed on use)
-* Allow coloring signs with dye (dye is consumed on use)
-  * Coloring signs is incompatible with MojangFix
-  * Use [MojangFixStationAPI](https://modrinth.com/mod/misctweaks-stationapi)'s config to disable MojangFix signs to use colored signs
-    * Config is available through [ModMenu](https://modrinth.com/mod/modmenu-beta) and [GlassConfigAPI](https://modrinth.com/mod/glass-config-api)
-* Allow gluing trapdoors in place with a slimeball (slimeball is consumed on use)

 ### Flora Changes
 * Allow collecting ferns with shears
   * [BHCreative](https://modrinth.com/mod/bh-creative) is required for this as b1.7.3 does not have an item for it